 Feeling peckish?
 Then head on over to The Marmalade Cat or The Flying Pig for delicious, locally made food.
 Darling also boasts their own craft brewery: Darling Brew is a favourite among the locals and the city folk.
 If wine is more your thing, then pop in at Ormonde Private Cellar for a wine tasting or spoil yourself with a Wine & Chocolate pairing.
 Bring the family to the Groote Post Country Market, which happens on the last Sunday of every month during Spring and Summer.

-Find Darling on the West Coast Way Culture and Scenic Routes
+Find Darling on the West Coast Way Culture and Tractor Routes

 Darling Tourism Bureau